 Production and welfare

-Deer calves may be artificially weaned during the first five-to-eight weeks, through feeding sheep/goat milk.
+- Deer calves may be artificially weaned during the first five-to-eight weeks, through feeding with sheep/goat milk.

 Deer can suffer from many of the same diseases as cattle such as tuberculosis, Johne’s disease, foot and mouth, and bluetongue.
 Poor farming management can lead to injuries and diseases through inappropriate handling and transportation.

 Deer are slaughtered at one to two years of age by shooting them in the field, transporting them to a slaughterhouse, or using a specialist slaughterhouse facility onsite.